cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 Like other programs, mandelbrot can be executed via `mpiexec -n 4 python mandelbrot-parallel-numba.py`, with the appropriate -n parameter according to the user's system.

-Unlike the Julia program, this Mandelbrot program does not save the visualization as a png image; instead, it spawns a pyplot window.
 At rank 0, the program starts and ends a benchmark for analysis of which -n parameter will give the shortest runtime.